jwplayer/jwplatform-node/README.md

 This repository is lintned using ESLint and Prettier.
 Two commands are available for linting:

-- `yarn check-lint`: provides a report but does not apply any fixes
+- `yarn lint`: lints projects, without fixing any issues
-- `yarn lint`: runs and fixes lint issues.
+- `yarn lint --fix`: runs and fixes lint issues

 ## License